Fedor Emelianenko loses to Bader in Russian star's last bout

 AP Sports Writer

-The 46-year-old Emelianenko says he is ending a storied 23-year MMA career with this bout, and he ceremonially laid down his gloves in the cage in the familiar martial arts gesture by a retiring fighter.
+The 46-year-old Emelianenko says he is ending his 23-year MMA career with this bout, and he ceremonially laid down his gloves after the defeat in the familiar combat sports gesture by a retiring fighter.

-The much-loved Russian MMA pioneer is one of the most compelling fighters in the still-young sport’s history, and the crowd at the Forum was firmly behind a perennial fan favorite known as The Last Emperor.

-That adoration didn’t help when Bader defended his heavyweight title by becoming the only fighter ever to beat Emelianenko twice.

 “On the one side, I’m sad I didn’t deliver on the fight as I wanted to,” Emelianenko said through a translator.
 “But on the other side, I’m so happy that all these fans and all these veteran fighters are here cheering for me.”